 Who invented clamp type collars?

 No one person invented the clamp type collar.
-It had been around for a long time, but was more of a bother to make than the old-standard SC style, so you didn't see one very often.
+It had been around for a long time but was more of a bother to make than the old-standard set screw style, so you didn't see one very often.

 We had been producing the clamp type collar, among other things, during World War II for the bombsights and guidance instruments.

-Those instruments were the fore-runners of the analog computer industry, which kept us busy in the following years, making precision components, including shaft collars.
-We saw the merits of the clamp collar design that wraps around a shaft like your palm wraps around a broom-handle, and knew how to produce them efficiently.
-We proposed to make a full clamp type product range with the largest variety of standard sizes and materials to distinguish it from the old-standard SC set screw collar.
+Those instruments were the forerunners of the analog computer industry, which kept us busy in the following years, making precision components, including shaft collars.
+We saw the merits of the clamp collar design that wraps around a shaft like your palm wraps around a broom handle and knew how to produce them efficiently.
+We proposed to make a full clamp type product range with the largest variety of standard sizes and materials to distinguish it from the old-standard set screw collar.

 Aside from looks, what's so special about Ruland clamp collars?

 Many details.
 Some are obvious, and some others are not.
-For one, we maintain precise face to bore perpendicularity of TIR ≤ .002" (.05mm) during the manufacturing process.
-This assures squareness of that side with the bore, and we identify it with a machined groove.
+For one, during manufacturing, we maintain precise face-to-bore perpendicularity of TIR ≤ .002" (.05mm).
+This assures the squareness of that side with the bore, and we identify it with a machined groove.

 What's so special about that?

 We're the only supplier, as far as we know, who goes to that trouble.
-The side groove has been copied by others but the precise face to bore perpendicularity has not.
-If you need that squareness for, say, a mounting flange, or a bearing face, it's already there in our clamp style shaft collars.
+Others have copied the side groove, but the precise face-to-bore perpendicularity they have not.
+If you need that squareness for a mounting flange or a bearing face, it's already there in our clamp style shaft collars.

 asndsa